foliage-cs/foliage/README.md

  - [ ] saxophone-dev's dotfiles

 just create an issue in this repository

-## license
-everything is under the CC0 license

 ## contributing
 if you'd like a theme added, you can pretty much create an issue on this repo and it'll probably be created within a day max unless it's something gigantic